MicrosoftDocs/azure-stack-docs/azure-managed-lustre/client-install.md

 [!INCLUDE [client-install-hpc-alma-86](includes/client-install-hpc-alma-86.md)]
 :::zone-end

-::: zone pivot="rhel-7"
+::: zone pivot="rhel-7,centos-7"
-## Tutorial: Red Hat Enterprise Linux or CentOS 7
+## Tutorial: Install client software for Red Hat Enterprise Linux or CentOS 7

 This tutorial shows how to install an appropriate client package, in order to set up client VMs running RHEL 7 and CentOS 7, and attach them to an Azure Managed Lustre cluster.